-Highlights of the Labor Day Lift Off, Colorado Springs Balloon Festival
+Highlights of the Labor Day Lift Off

 Every Labor Day weekend, the skies over Colorado Springs turn colorful with rising hot air balloons.
-The Colorado Springs balloon festival is not only one of the biggest events in the Springs, it’s famous across the country.
+The Colorado Springs balloon festival is one of the biggest events in the Springs, it’s famous across the country.
 Google the best balloon festivals in the U.S., and you’ll find the Labor Day Lift Off on all the lists.

-The Balloons
+The Balloons + New Balloon Shapes

 Of course those bright, colorful hot air balloons are the stars of the balloon festival show.
 You can expect around 70-80 balloons floating in the Colorado Springs sky this year for the largest balloon festival in Colorado.
 They are beautiful and inspiring in early morning lift offs or illuminated during nightly balloon glows.
-Specialty shaped balloons, such as Master Yoda, Darth Vader, Allycorn the Unicorn and more, are always fun favorites.
-Daily morning balloon lift offs happen at 7-9 a.m.
-Sunset balloon glows start at 7 p.m. on Saturday, Sept.
-2 and Sunday, Sept.
-3.
+Specialty shaped balloons, such as Master Yoda, Darth Vader, Claw’d the Crab and more, are always fun favorites.
+And new special balloon shapes flying this year include:

 The view from the sky during a test flight before Colorado Springs balloon festival, the Labor Day Lift Off.